kartik-venugopal/aural-player/README.md

 * **Customization:**
    * Numerous preferences to allow user to highly customize functionality.
 Examples:

-      * Configure the seek length to your liking … short intervals for smaller tracks and longer intervals to quickly skip through large audiobooks
+      * Configure two independent seek lengths to your liking, used by two independent sets of seek controls … either as a constant value or a percentage of track duration.
+For instance, set one to a short interval and set the other to a longer interval to quickly skip through large audiobooks while also being able to perform more fine-grained seeking to get to exactly where you want within the track.
+   	  * Configure how you want the app to look/behave on startup: Autoplay, volume and effects settings on startup, window layout on startup, remembered or default playlist on startup, etc.
       * Configure the increment/decrement for volume/pan adjustments
-   	  * Configure how you want the app to look/behave on startup: Autoplay, volume on startup, window layout on startup, remembered or default playlist on startup, etc.
    	  * Configure window snapping behavior, mouse sensitivity for gestures, and more …

 ### Planned updates